Tools & setup

 End-of-semester review

-One-page template for champions to capture what worked, what to change, and what to pass to the next champion.
+One-page template for advisors to capture what worked, what to change, and what to pass to the next advisor.
 The institutional memory of the program.

 Legal & compliance